cognitedata/transformations-cli/githubaction.md

 `transformations-cli` also provides a GitHub Action, which can be used to deploy transformations.

-1- Create transformation manifests and place them into a folder structure in your repository.
+1. Create transformation manifests and place them into a folder structure in your repository.

-## Transformation Manifests
+## Transformation manifests

 Important notes:
 - When a scheduled transformation is represented in a manifest without schedule provided, deploy will delete the existing schedule.